Become a Partner and support our activity

 Academy of Dialogue (Tajikistan) is the key partner in implementation of Oral History of Tajikistan project, as well as various research initiatives.

 The Deutsche Welle Akademie has been partnering with the OSCE Academy in co-organization of annual Central Asian School of Journalism since 2010.
 The DWA provides qualified trainers for the modules on TV, radio and electronic media.

 The Center for Policy Studies (PIR Center) in Russia has provided teaching modules on nuclear disarmament and hosted several students of the Academy as interns.

 The Herbert C. Kelman Institute for Interactive Conflict Transformation, Austria, has conducted trainings on conflict prevention since 2004.

 The National Institute for Strategic Studies (NISI) under the Government of Kyrgyzstan is a good example of local partners of the OSCE Academy.
 NISI has partnered with the Academy in organization of public policy trainings for civil servants of the various offices/units of the government of Kyrgyzstan.

 The Near East South Asia (NESA) Center for Strategic Studies has been supporting the organization of the regional security seminar at the OSCE Academy since 2010.

 The Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Sweden had been another long-time partner in conducting human rights training for your professionals of Central Asia.

-The Stockholm International Peace Research Institute (SIPRI) is a new partner of the Academy that will provide experts for teaching modules at the OSCE Academy from 2013.
+The Stockholm International Peace Research Institute (SIPRI) is a partner of the Academy that provided experts for teaching modules at the OSCE Academy.